transientskp/tkp/documentation/source/introduction.rst

   up into two steps for clarity (extraction and association are quite different steps).

+- Monitor existing or user-added sources.
+This takes care of measuring fluxes of transient sources, even when these have disappeared below the detection threshold, so that the light curve is measured with upper limits instead.
+  This step also takes care of sources that were obtained from elsewhere and manually added, such as a new X-ray source: the pipeline will now monitor this position so the full LOFAR light curve for this source can be measured.

 - Transient detection.
 All existing light curves (ie, associated sources from the previous step) will be examined to determine if sources are variable.
   (The basic algorithm for this is a chi-squared calculation and check for significant deviations from the average.)

-  Not implemented yet, but in a future version: sources will be compared to cataloged sources, to determine if their flux level differs from their cataloged value.
+  Not implemented yet, but in a future version: sources will be compared to sources in the LOFAR global sky model, to determine if their flux level differs from their cataloged value.

 - Feature extraction.
 This will attempt to extract various characteristics (peak flux, duration, background level, flux